islomar/react-redux/curso-carlos-azaustre/README.md

 ## Feedback para Carlos
 * Meter las dependencias/configuraciones justo cuando se vayan a utilizar, no antes.
 Así se gana consciencia de qué es necesario para qué (e.g. cssModules)

+## Para compartir en Alea
+* Librería moment
+* Librería normaliz-css:
+    * Normalize.css is a small CSS file that provides better cross-browser consistency in the default styling of HTML elements.
+It’s a modern, HTML5-ready, alternative to the traditional CSS reset.
+* webpack-dev-server
+* React Developer Tools
+* Para buscar URLs de CDN de una librería: https://cdnjs.com/
+* CSS Modules: A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.